embeddedartistry/athena-bootloader/README.md

 ### git-lfs

 This project requires you to use [git-lfs](https://git-lfs.github.com).
-Images, pre-built bootloader binaries, and other files are stored within git-lfs.
+Images and documentation are stored within git-lfs.
 If you have git-lfs installed, these files will downloaded correctly when cloning the repository.

 If you do not have this installed, please visit [the git-lfs web page](https://git-lfs.github.com) for installation instructions.

 If you cloned this repository before installing git-lfs, please run `git lfs pull`.
 If you have git-lfs installed before cloning the repository, git will automatically perform a `git lfs pull` for you.

 When you don't have git-lfs installed, you will see all of the files in the repository.
 However, files stored with git-lfs will show up as small placeholders.
 Trying to use these files will result in errors.

-### Don't Want to use git-lfs?

-If you don't want to use git-lfs, you have the following options:

-1. Manually build the bootloader binaries on your machine by running `make` at the top-level of the repository.
-1. [Download the latest .zip archive of the bootloader binaries for the latest release](https://github.com/embeddedartistry/athena-bootloader/releases/latest), and copy them to `avr/bootloaders/athena/` folder so they will be properly found by the Arduino IDE.
-This will replace the placeholders with complete files.
-2. [Download the latest ProjectFile .zip archive for the latest release](https://github.com/embeddedartistry/athena-bootloader/releases/latest), which contains the full source tree (including submodules) and populated binary files.

 ## Dependencies